RobbieLD/patterns/README.md

 for each type of bike which are called from the shops we want to sell those bikes at.
 Thus we can simply create a bike shop of what ever type of bike we want and have it create (using the apropriate factory) the bikes it needs.

+*** Stratergy ***

+This pattern allows the changing of an algorithm's behavior at run time.
+Bascialy you have a class that performs some kind of algorithm but it can have the logic that changed because it's been abstracted out into an interface.

+For example imagine a set on instructions to build a bike and a class that does the building.
+You could change the way the bike is built by passing in a different set of instructions to the bike building class.